CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldsecurewipe.md

 ### What is ThinkShield Secure Wipe?

 ThinkShield Secure Wipe is a utility program integrated into the BIOS.
-It off ers the functionality to erase all contents stored on drives attached to the system internally.
-Users can select an erase algorithm from the list, depending on their needs. **ThinkShield
-Secure Wipe complies with NIST SP 800-88 Revision 1 - Guidelines for Media Sanitization.**
+It offers the functionality to erase all contents stored on drives attached to the system internally.
+Users can select an erase algorithm from the list, depending on their needs. **ThinkShield Secure Wipe complies with NIST SP 800-88 Revision 1 - Guidelines for Media Sanitization.**

 Any hard drive (HD) password will be deleted by this process.

 ### How to use ThinkShield Secure Wipe?

 Secure Wipe sub menu is located at the bottom of the Security page (BIOS Setup Option).
 By default, it is enabled and is protected by SVP.
-It is supported by WMI and SRSETUP; WMI item name is “ThinkShieldsecurewipe.”
+It is supported by WMI and SRSETUP; WMI item name is "ThinkShieldsecurewipe."

 Please use “ThinkShield Secure Wipe” feature for ThinkPad 2019 or later models by following below steps: